Particle Systems arising from an anti-ferromagnetic Ising model: Introduction

-\begin{thma} At $u=u_i$, the particle model has the same distribution as the color boundaries of the two color noisy voter model.
-In the scaling window $(x,x^2)$, the particle model converges in distribution to the CNVM. \end{thma}
+\begin{thma} Under $\mu^{u_i,x}$, the particle model has the same distribution as the color boundaries of the two color noisy voter model.
+In the scaling window $(x,x^2)$, the particle model converges weakly to the CNVM. \end{thma}